xCharlotte/movies-backend/README.md

 ### Frontend project

-Now run the [frontend project](https://github.com/xCharlotte/movies-frontend) on your local machine with Node v.18 and run it with
+Now run the [frontend project](https://github.com/xCharlotte/movies-frontend) on your local machine with `node >= 18` and run it with:

-`npm run dev` on http://localhost:3000
+`npm run dev` and open up http://localhost:3000

-`node >= 18`

 ### Enjoy 🦄